 • Some of the optional accessories may not be available depending on the region.
-Please check with your nearest Sharp Authorized Service Center or Dealer.
+Please check with your nearest Sharp Authorized Projector Dealer or Service Center.

 Part Names and Functions

 Numbers in refer to the main pages in this operation manual where the topic is explained.